 Miriam of Magdala is currently re-emerging in books, new translations of the Gnostic gospels, TV specials, film, art, music…and dance!
 Through her messages to those who hear, she speaks of the power of the natural balance of the masculine and feminine as a most sacred healing balm (The Heart of Love, by Gail Swanson).
 She has come to teach us of the profound mysteries of the sacred marriage and the awakening of the Divine Feminine.

 Ancient Gnostic scriptures point to a belief that Mary Magdalene might have been the consort or wife of Yeshua (Jesus), and that it was she to whom He revealed the fullness of His teachings.
 In this context, she is often referred to as the “Apostle of the Apostles.”
-Currently, Mary seems to be awakening out of a long, imposed sleep, calling us to “Come!”—to walk forth and share the joyful good news of the Divine love, compassion, and wisdom of the Christ.
+Mary now seems to have awakened out of a long, imposed sleep, calling us to “Come!”—to walk forth and share the joyful good news of our own true spirit as we begin our own journey back home.

 Amina’s unexpected journey with Mary Magdalene began during the 2008 Lent and Easter season.
 Led to reread “The Gospel of Mary Magdalene,” by Jean-Yves Leloup, she found herself experiencing the story of Jesus and Mary’s relationship anew, as though she was an observer of the events leading up to and beyond the crucifixion.
 Inspiration drew her to create, one by one, a cycle of Dances that captured teachings and stories from the life of Miriam of Magdala.
 Throughout this process, it was as though Mary had been waiting for Amina to recognize her, and the response was at once exhilarating, intense, and all-consuming…and continues to be so!